Movement that Matters

 This class is aimed at advancement for participants who may be honoring an injury or a physical challenge.
 It features stretch, strength and balance in its repertoire, and will not disappoint!
 The class is 45 minutes, and will be taught in the inspirational space of the Baker Center Skybox.
 Come dressed in clothes to move (no jeans) and layers that can be pared down.
 Light hand weights will be available, as will chairs which can be used as props for either standing or sitting.
 If you've been waiting for a class suitable for any fitness level, give this one a shot!
 It may be the perfect fit for you.

-Love to walk for exercise, but can't take the cold breezes of winter?
+Love to walk for exercise, but can't take the cold breezes of winter or hot breezes of summer?
 Join like-minded people who are walking or jogging around the upper level of the large gym in Sherwood during the noon hour on Tuesdays.
 Make a new walking buddy, or catch up with an old friend who works across campus and you never get to see!
 Walking seems like such a humble form of exercise, but it reaps great benefits, such as maintaining a healthy weight, helping prevent heart disease, strengthening your bones, and lifting your mood.

 This self-directed group offers a supportive environment for people seeking to add some quiet, reflective time to their lives.
 This is not a class, but basic instruction on meditation is available at every session.
 The meditation lasts around 20 minutes and is silent, so each person can focus internally in his or her own way.
 The opportunity to stop, rest, and enjoy silence can be very restorative.
 The ability to get into full lotus position, while impressive, is definitely not required ... it's fine to sit in a chair!